-Remote work was normalised almost overnight and it seems unlikely that we will ever revert back to the pre Covid expectation of a 9 to 5 office based workday again.
-In fact many major tech companies including Google, Facebook and Slack believe that remote work is “the future” and Twitter’s Jack Dorsey announced that his employees “can now work from home forever.”
-Other companies are favouring a more hybrid work model, which according to a consumer survey conducted by Accenture is favoured by 83% of people.
+Remote work is now normalised and it seems unlikely that we will ever revert back to the pre Covid expectation of a 9 to 5 office based workday again.
+There is still a demand for a more hybrid work model, which according to a consumer survey conducted by Accenture is favoured by 83% of people.
 But wherever it lands, the pandemic has provided an opportunity to reimagine the way we do our jobs and it seems that the option to work from home is here to stay.

 While for many, working from home offers flexibility and a multitude of advantages; it has also given rise to a raft of complex challenges.
 One such challenge is the limited capacity of many people to configure a dedicated workspace within their home that promotes productivity and adheres to ergonomic principles that will protect and promote long-term health and safety.